numtide/system-manager/documentation/docs/reference-guide.md

 We'll also demonstrate how to move items from your `/etc/nix/nix.conf` file into your System Manager configuration file.

+## .nix configuration setup

+In your configuration .nix file, you'll typically set up everything under the config object.
+Inside this object you'll want some or all of the following:

+* nixpkgs.hostPlatform: This specifies the platform such as nixpkgs.hostPlatform = "x86_64-linux";
+* services
+* environment, consisting of
+  * systemPackages
+  * etc
+* systemd.services
+* systemd.tmpfiles

 [Coming soon: A single flake.nix file]

 # Managing System Services